2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 His multipositional defense alone makes him valuable in today's Association, and his perimeter development extends his influence to both ends of the court.
 Houston fared 3.5 points better per 100 possessions when he stepped inside the lines.

-The Wizards reportedly expressed interest in Mbah a Moute, per Candace Buckner of the Washington Post, but it's unclear how the Green signing impacts that.
+The Wizards reportedly expressed interest in Mbah a Moute, per Candace Buckner of the Washington Post, but it's unclear if that remains the case after they reportedly added Jeff Green, according to ESPN.com.

 9. Dirk Nowitzki